gaoxiangluke/ArmMatlabSimulation/README.md

 # ArmMatlabSimulation
-This a matlab graphical interface for a "Robotics arm.
+This a matlab graphical interface for a Robotic arm.
 My introduction to forward and inverse Kinematics.